Kistler-Group/sdbus-cpp/docs/systemd-dbus-config.md

 </busconfig>
 ```

-If you need access from other user `root` should be substituted by desired username.
-For more refer to `man dbus-daemon`.
+If you need access from other user then `root` should be substituted by desired username.
+Or you can simply use policy `<policy context="default">` like [conf file](/tests/integrationtests/files/org.sdbuscpp.integrationtests.conf) for sdbus-c++ integration tests is doing it.
+For more information refer to `man dbus-daemon`.